TheoLem00/Pok-mon-Cards-Price-Updater/README.md

 	-Click OK.

+If you have issues to unblock the macro, go to your file, right click on it, Properties.
+At the bottom of the window, you will see a section called "Security" with a checkbox for "Unblock", check this box and click OK.

 3 - Configure the VBA Script:
 Go to the Developer tab and click on Visual Basic.
 In the new window, if it’s not already open, double-click on Module1 in the left panel to view the code.